Complete-the-Code/ctc2-phase-1/README.md

 On April 1, 2021, dbrand started selling face masks.
 You were able to add a "Surprise gift" to your purchase for some extra cash, with no hint as to what it was.

-Once the face masks started getting delivered after they shipped on April 12, 2021, the "Surprise gift" turned out to be a card like the following:
+Once the face masks started getting delivered after they shipped on April 12, 2021, the "Surprise gift" turned out to be a robot camo mask, and a card like the following:

 ![Card Front](card_front.jpeg)
 ![Card Back](card_back.jpeg)